How The Experts Are Approaching The Intersection Of Blockchain And Iot

 Supply Chain

-Ambrosus enables secure and frictionless dialogue between sensors, distributed ledgers and databases to optimise supply chain visibility, quality assurance and reduce counterfeit for food and pharmaceutical enterprises.
+Ambrosus enables secure and frictionless dialogue between sensors, distributed ledgers and databases to optimize supply chain visibility, quality assurance and reduce counterfeit for food and pharmaceutical enterprises.

 DiscoveryIoT (India)